An Improved Solution for Restricted and Uncertain TRQ: Explicit CSPTRQ

-For any object $o$ that has not been pruned/validated by the above two mechanisms, the straightforward solution is to compute its appearance probability $p$ (based on Equation \ref{equation:pj} or \ref{equation:area divide area}), and then to see if $p\geq p_t$, where $p_t$ is the so-called probabilistic threshold.
+\textbf{Discussion.} All mechanisms discussed before belong to \textit{spatial} pruning/validating mechanisms.
+For any object $o$ that has not been pruned/validated by the above mechanisms, the natural method is to compute its appearance probability $p$ using Equation (\ref{equation:pj}) or (\ref{equation:area divide area}), and then to see if $p\geq p_t$, where $p_t$ is the so-called probabilistic threshold.
+In the next subsection, we present a more efficient method, which is initially inspired by \textit{evolutionary algorithms} (recall Section \ref{sec:1}).
+We remark that $s$ (discussed in the rest of this paper) refers to the correct result since we already eliminated the possible fault.